karledurante/secondbase_lightning_talk/when/when.md

 !SLIDE bullets incremental transition=fade

 * Migrating from a legacy database
-* Alternate approach to SOA, i.e. 'Operational Data Store"
+* Alternate approach to SOA (i.e., "Operational Data Store")
-* High performaning or specialized services (such as logging)
+* High performing or specialized services (such as logging)